 In the 600s, it was converted into a church, before being transformed into a warehouse in the 17th-century.
 In the 1970s, the former church was turned into a cultural centre, which is the space’s current occupation.
 If you get the chance to visit, then you definitely won’t be disappointed by the beautiful space and pre-medieval architecture.

-Day trip to Luxembourg
+Take a day trip to Luxembourg

 The border of the small and landlocked country of Luxembourg lies around half an hour from Metz by car, making a trip to the tiny European country (and last Grand Duchy in the World) an easy visit from Metz.
 Head to Luxembourg City to experience a beautiful capital city filled with history, museums, and a picturesque old town.